Search-on-Graph: Iterative Informed Navigation for Large Language Model Reasoning on Knowledge Graphs: Preliminaries

 \subsection{Knowledge Graph Question Answering}

-Knowledge Graph Question Answering (KGQA) addresses the challenge of answering natural language questions using structured knowledge representations.
+Knowledge Graph Question Answering (KGQA) addresses the challenge of answering natural language questions using structured knowledge stored in a KG.
 Given a natural language question $q$, a KG $\mathcal{G}$, and topic entities $\mathcal{T}_q \subseteq \mathcal{E}$ mentioned in $q$, the objective is to identify answer entities $\mathcal{A}_q \subseteq \mathcal{E}$.
-As per prior work \citep{luo2023reasoning, sun2023think, chen2024plan}, we use the gold entity annotations provided in the datasets, where entity mentions in questions are already linked to their KG identifiers, thus bypassing the need for entity linking.
+A first required task is entity linking, which connects mentions in natural language questions with entity IDs in KG.
+As per prior work \citep{luo2024reasoning, sun2024thinkongraph, chen2024plan}, we use the gold entity linking provided in the datasets, and focus on the subsequent reasoning process.